-Based on your track record, choose all those that apply in your company.
+Based on your track record, choose all those that apply to your company.
 From there, organise a risk analysis in a table where you identify the risk and the respective preventive actions (following the implementation levels we explained above).
 At Infraspeak, you can use the Gatekeeper app to create a short checklist before each work order and make sure technicians are aware of all risks.

 Common risks in maintenance and best practices

 Below, we list some of the most recurring hazards in maintenance and some actions you can take to avoid them:

 - Site unfamiliarity or lack of experience with the procedure.

 Maintenance professionals can suffer accidents when they are unfamiliar with the workplace or how to best perform the job.

 If you outsource several maintenance tasks, it is recommended that you share your risk analysis with the supplier and that the area manager accompanies the technician during the visit.

 Work accidents sometimes occur due to slippery floors or obstacles in the way.
 It is important that the maintenance and cleaning staff wear non-slip shoes, that the area to be intervened is well lit, and that oil or other liquid slips are cleaned up immediately.

 If you use a checklist for risk analysis before each job, one of the questions should always be “is the area clear”, “is the floor clean and not slippery”.

 - Means of transportation on site.